 Nav is the ONLY source for both personal and business credit score access, with advice on how to build your business credit to get funding, and save money.
 Get Started For Free

 If not properly managed, UCC-1 liens could delay or flat out deny your ability of obtaining higher quality forms of business financing.
-Once a debt obligation is paid in full, a lot of times a lender will not terminate the lien automatically, this means that you could be closing up a financing arrangement and receive a delay or denial at the 11th hour, due to the results of your current lender’s public records search uncovering the existence of UCC-1 liens that are still active.
+This is because the presence of a UCC filing on your business credit report may indicate to lenders that your business isn’t financially sound.
+Even if you had a previous business debt obligation that was paid in full, UCCs can stay on your report for years.
+Once a debt obligation is paid in full, a lot of times a lender will not terminate the lien automatically, this means that you could be closing up a financing arrangement and receive a delay or denial at the 11th hour due to the existence of UCC-1 liens that are still active.

 The lender with the oldest UCC-1 filing position is considered to have the highest “priority” in relation to claim on the asset(s).
 Most high-profile lenders prefer to be in first position and thus will not file after that of another lender.
 Sometimes it could take one to six weeks to get the termination of the old UCC-1 liens finalized, which could flat out deny your ability to close on your financing arrangement.